bluesky-social/atproto/packages/api/OAUTH.md

 ```

 At this point in the script, the user **will** be authenticated.
 API calls can
+be made using the `agent`.
+The `agent` is an instance of a sub-class of the
-be made using an `ApiClient` instance.
-Let's make a simple call to the API to
+`Agent` from `@atproto/api`.
+Let's make a simple call to the API to retrieve the
-retrieve the user's profile.
-Replace the `// TO BE CONTINUED` comment with the
+user's profile.
+Replace the `// TO BE CONTINUED` comment with the following
-following code:
+code:

 ```typescript
 if (agent) {